SteffenCarlsen/My-windows-10-optimizations-for-gaming/README.md

 ## Extra driver optimizations - Message-signaled interrupts
 You can read about MSI mode here: https://old.reddit.com/r/OptimizedGaming/comments/107blhi/msi_mode_on_gpus/
-1. Download MSI utility from this repository
+1. Download MSI utility from this repository (Or from the mediafire linked in the reddit post)
 2. Open as administator
 3. Find your GPU and turn on MSI mode if supported
 4. Set prioity to high